He's the King

 "He's the King" is a song recorded by Welsh singer Bonnie Tyler for her twelfth studio album, All in One Voice (1998).
-It was released in December 1997 by EastWest Records as the lead single of the album.
-The song was written by German songwriters Harold Faltermeyer and Gernot Rothenbach.
+It was released in December 1997 by East West Records as the lead single of the album.
+The song was written and produced by German songwriters Harold Faltermeyer and Gernot Rothenbach.

 "He's the King" charted at number 95 in the German Top 100 Singles Chart, released a year before the album.
 The song appeared on the 1997 German film The King of St. Pauli, where Tyler can be seen performing the song in a nightclub.
 It was also featured on the film's soundtrack.

 Background

 The song was recorded at the Red Deer Studio in Berlin.

 Track listing

 "He's the King" was released on a maxi CD in December 1997.
 The fourth track is the theme to The King of St. Pauli, composed by Harold Faltermeyer.
 Tyler's vocals do not feature on this track.